 Objective Content Curriculum Hours Class Title of Teacher Method of Evaluation Teaching Method The Dining Assistant trainee 1.
 Reasons for safety precautions for the elderly Teaching Alert will be able to: a.
-Mental confusion: Alzheimer's or dementia S 1.
+Mental confusion: Alzheimer's or dementia 1.
 Identify safety concerns b.
-Impaired mobility (Give Definitions) of in LTCFs c.
+Impaired mobility (Give definitions) of in LTCFs c.
 Diminished senses: sight, hearing, touch, taste, Alzheimer's and smell Dementia 2.
 Identify safety pre- 2.
 Safety precautions the Dining Assistant should know cautions which help to to help residents prevent falls Use a current text, or prevent residents from a.
 Wipe up all spills immediately workbook and/or falling b.
-Notify nurse if resident needs to

-handouts.

-be repositioned in bed, chair or wheelchair c.
-Keep traffic areas clear of objects and furniture
+Notify nurse if resident needs to be repositioned in bed, chair or wheelchair handouts. c.
+Keep traffic areas clear of objects and furniture d.

-1 /

-,

-, , 1 1

-,

-11 1

-,

-1 Teaching Alert

-1 Use demonstration,

-modeling and role-playin

-techniques to describe

-, , proper positioning of

-resident in chair,

-wheelchair and bed

-wheelenan and bed

-e e

-, 9

-1 Handout and demonstrat

-first aid for choking

-d.
 Observe the resident frequently e.
-Make sure the resident's shoelaces are tied 3.
-Safety precautions the Dining Assistant should know to prevent the residents from being burned a.
-Assist a resident when they are given hot liquids and/or foods to eat or drink (especially if resident is confused or has tremors). b.
+Make sure the resident's shoe laces are tied 3.
+Identify precautions the 3.
+Safety precautions the Dining Assistant should know Dining Assistant should to prevent the residents from being burned take to prevent residents a.
+Assist a resident when they are given hot liquids from being burned and/or foods to eat or drink (especially if resident 8 2 3 8 8 3 4 4 4 4 4 4 is confused or has tremors). b.
 Monitor carefully any equipment which produces heat when in use (i.e. plate warmers or steam tables).
 Residents sometimes have decreased sensation and may not feel that the skin is being burned.
-4. Safety precautions that Dining Assistant should know to help prevent a resident from choking a.
-Make sure the resident received the accurate and appropriate diet b.
-Check with the nurse before changing or offering foods that are not on the tray c Make sure food is cut or chopped in small enough pieces for the resident to swallow d.
-Notify the nurse if the resident is not positioned properly for feeding e.
-Alternate solid foods and liquids f.
-Feed the resident slowly, allowing time for the resident to chew and swallow g.
-Stop feeding the resident immediately if any problems arise, notify the nurse.
-5. Abdominal Thrust a.
-Know universal signs of choking b.
-Do not leave victim; notify charge nurse immediately; Key points to include: a.
-Hand placement
+4. Identify the safety pre- 4.
+Safety precautions that Dining Assistant should know cautions the Dining to help prevent a resident from choking Assistant should take to a.
+Make sure the resident received the accurate and help prevent the resident appropriate diet from choking b.
+Check with the nurse before changing or mom onoming offering foods that are not on the tray c Make sure food is cut or chopped in small enough pieces for the resident to swallow d.
+Notify the nurse if the resident is not positioned Teaching Alert properly for feeding Use demonstration, e.
+Alternate solid foods and liquids modeling and role-playing f.
+Feed the resident slowly, allowing time for the techniques to describe resident to chew and swallow proper positioning of g.
+Stop feeding the resident immediately if any resident in chair, problems arise, notify the nurse. wheelchair and bed 5.
+Demonstrate the steps 5.
+Abdominal Thrust wifecienar are see of the Abdominal a.
+Know universal signs of choking Thrust procedure b.
+Do not leave victim; notify charge nurse Tillast procedure immediately; Key points to include: Handout and demonstrate a.
+Hand placement first aid for choking

 6. Identify measures the Dining Assistant should take to prevent ingestion of harmful substances b.
 Stance behind person c.
 Never practice on a LIVE person due to injury to ribs, abdominal organs.
 6. Precautions the Dining Assistant should take to help prevent ingestion of harmful substances by residents. a.
 Never leave potentially poisonous or harmful substances in the residents' reach. b.
 Remove wrappers and packaging from the trays of confused residents c.
-Monitor the placement of house plants, leaves can Refer to skills check list 7.
+Monitor the placement of house plants, leaves can be poisonous.
+Refer to skills check list 7.
 Identify measures the Dining Assistant should take should a resident ingest a harmful substance 7.
 Measures to take should a resident ingest a harmful substance a.
 Notify nurse immediately b.
 Identify the ingested substance, if possible